Orderella/PopupDialog/README.md

 ##Usage

-PopupDialog is a subclass of UIViewController and as such can be added to your view modally.
+PopupDialog is a subclass of UIViewController and as such can be added to your view controller modally.
 The full initializer looks as follows:

 ```swift